 While I began university with the idea that I would study medicine, it quickly became apparent that I had more of an aptitude for humanistic disciplines.
 I wanted to write fiction and poetry, but as a college student, I had little life experience to draw on, and I was better at expository writing, anyway.
 In my anthropology and folklore classes, I discovered a vocabulary for expressing the cultural disjunction I felt growing up bicultural, as well as methods of analysis that made use of my scientific skills.
 I was also strongly influenced in my career choice by an aunt by marriage who was a cultural anthropologist at the University of Bologna, and by Margaret Mead, a close family friend – she and my father had met when he was working at the Menninger Clinic in Topeka, Kansas, where Mead was a frequent lecturer.
 I was powerfully drawn to the idea of fieldwork – living for long periods of time in unfamiliar cultures and engaging in participant-observation.
 In the end, I chose to specialize in folkloristics because I was more interested in European cultures and traditions than in those of Third World peoples, and because I was deeply invested in so many of the genres within its purview, including supernatural legends, foodways, folk crafts and architecture, and folksongs (I enjoyed a stint as an amateur folksinger from my teens to my mid-thirties).
 I loved the methodology of cultural anthropology, and folkloristics seemed to unite all of my various passions under a single discipline.

-EDW: Your early published research focused on a pastoral highland community on the Italian island of Sardinia, looking in particular at their Catholic festivals and highlighting the socio-economic pressures that they were experiencing as a result of globalisation.
-Your research would be published as The Two Madonnas: The Politics of Festival in a Sardinian Community (Peter Lang, 1993; second ed., Waveland Press, 2005), although I am given to understand that an Italian translation was also published in 1995.
-What made you decide to head all the way over to Europe to undertake this research and what did you see as this project's struggles and achievements ?
+EDW: Your early published research focused on a pastoral highland community in Sardinia, looking in particular at their Catholic festivals and highlighting the socio-economic pressures that they were experiencing as a result of globalisation.
+Your research was published as The Two Madonnas: The Politics of Festival in a Sardinian Community (Peter Lang, 1993; second ed., Waveland Press, 2005), with an Italian translation also published in 1995.
+What made you decide to head all the way over to Europe to undertake this research and what did you see as this project’s struggles and achievements?

 SM: I grew up partly in Italy, spending most of my childhood summers with my grandmothers in Rome, or with cousins at various seaside villas along the Mediterranean coast; so doing fieldwork in Europe seemed like a natural extension of my early life.
 I originally wanted to work in Ireland or one of the Celtic countries, and in fact studied Gaelic for a time; but my graduate advisor Linda Dégh, who came from the Hungarian school of European ethnology, persuaded me that it would be best to work in my own country, with a culture with which I was already more or less familiar.
 I chose Sardinia because of a woman who had worked as a domestic for my grandmother, and to whom I had grown much attached.
 Bettina, as she was called, looked after me during those summers I spent in Italy, and regaled me with stories of her village in the Sardinian highlands.
 I imbued it with romantic, pastoral ideals that were intensified by the general scorn with which the region was regarded by my urban, bourgeois family; already drawn to the marginal and rejected, it only made me more determined to go there one day.
 After my grandmother’s death, Bettina retired to her village, where I visited her in the summer of 1983.
 I like to say that Sardinia got into my blood that summer: I knew then, with a strange feeling of destiny, that I would do my doctoral fieldwork there.

-EDW: Your interest in the folklore of Italy has of course continued into recent years, as is evidenced by some of your important research into various Italian folk beliefs regarding magic and the preternatural; you have penned papers on Italian “cunning folk” as well as on the folk figure of Aradia, in which you put together a compelling case that the latter had genuine folkloric antecedents and was not the fictitious creation of American folklorist Charles Leland for his Aradia, or the Gospel of the Witches (1899).
-What led to these particular areas of exploration and is Italian folk magic a topic that you hope to delve into further in future ?
+EDW: Your interest in the folklore of Italy has continued into recent years, as is evidenced by some of your important research into Italian folk beliefs regarding magic and the preternatural; you have penned papers on Italian “cunning folk” as well as on the folk figure of Aradia, in which you put together a compelling case that the latter had genuine folkloric antecedents and was not the creation of American folklorist Charles Leland for his Aradia, or the Gospel of the Witches (1899).
+What led to these particular areas of exploration and is Italian folk magic a topic that you hope to delve into further in future?